pastranacl/IAcobus/README.md

 ## Installation
 The code uses Python 3.12, Numpy 1.26.4.
-As accesory libraries: dill ($\sim$ pickle steroids) and tqdm to monitor training progress.
+As accesory libraries: dill ($\sim$ pickle on steroids) and tqdm to monitor the training progress.
 Installation files are provided in the `setup` folder to install via pip.
 Matplotlib is used in the examples for reppresentation of the data, but it is not needed in the core code.